easymongo

 count({}) short-circuits to estimatedDocumentCount, which reads the cached collection size without a full scan.
 Numbers may be slightly off on sharded collections with orphans or after an unclean shutdown, but the path is roughly two orders of magnitude faster.

-count(query) with a non-empty filter calls countDocuments and falls back to a streamed find cursor with _id-only projection when the driver rejects the query (operators such as $where and $near are valid in find but not in the aggregation $match that countDocuments builds).
-The fallback streams in batches and is bounded in memory, but it's a real round trip — prefer indexed predicates when possible.
+count(query) with a non-empty filter calls countDocuments, falling back to a streamed find cursor with _id-only projection when the driver rejects the query (operators such as $where and $near are valid in find but not in the aggregation $match that countDocuments builds). $where itself (at any depth inside $and/$or/$nor) never falls back, because re-running it via the cursor would execute that JS against every document, so it collapses to 0 like any other rejected query.
+The fallback streams in batches, bounded in memory, but is a real round trip; it's reported via onError before it runs, so the cost is observable.

 Read options